molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 **Decision : use Gouretski monthly climatology for restoring.**

+> **UPDATE** : unstability problem starting the simulation when restoring toward Gouretski climatology, *to be insvestigated*.

 We prepared initial conditions from WOA18.
 In fact I prepared 3 sets : first one from 1955-1964 decade climatology, available in WOA18, another from 1981-2010 climatology, and a last one with 1955-2017 long term monthly climatology.
 Details and comments regarding this preparation are described in a [technical note](./BUILD/WOA2018/WOA18_processing.md).